Firefighters quickly extinguish Buckerfield’s blaze - Salmon Arm Observer

 Residents posting online Sunday evening were very concerned about the well-being of Cindy, Buckerfield’s resident cat.

-“We had trouble locating her, I think she was a little scared, she was hiding behind the stairwell I think,” Shirley says.
+“We had trouble locating her, I think she was a little scared, she was hiding behind the stairwell I think,” Shirley said.

 Neither the cat nor any humans were injured in the blaze.